moromerx/Blue-Team/Challenges/Reverse Engineering/Crushing{HTB}.md

 The add_char_to_map function is doing the following:

-`Note: The concept of Linked List is used here`
+`Note: The concept of linked list is used here`

 1. It defines a pointer puVar1 and a long integer local_10.